INQUIRER REAL ESTATE WRITER

 "The new plan announced by President Obama Wednesday is rooted in protection for consumers," he said.
 "Nowhere were consumers less protected than in mortgages."

-The proposed Consumer Financial Protection Agency will be a federal regulator that "will look out for ordinary Americans," with broad authority not only to protect consumers, but also to come up with better mortgage products, Donovan said.
+The proposed Consumer Financial Protection Agency will be a federal regulator that "will look out for ordinary Americans," with broad authority not only to protect consumers, but also to come up better mortgage products, Donovan said.

 The plan is to change laws to create a more transparent process for mortgage applications and approvals.
 Mortgage brokers and lenders will have to communicate with borrowers the kinds of risks these loans may involve, Donovan said.